YOLOv8 Pose Estimation#

 }

-// Create display window if not already created
+// Create a window for displaying results if not created yet

 if(!window_created) {